netdata/netdata/docs/a-github-star-is-important.md

-# A GitHub start is important
+# A GitHub star is important

 **GitHub stars** allow netdata to expand its reach, its community, especially attract people with skills willing to contribute to it.